 Why do old videos have interlacing artifacts?

-Interlacing artifacts appear when we want to display an interlaced video on a progressive screen.
-As most modern screens are progressive, interlacing artifacts often appear when watching old interlaced videos.
+Interlacing artifacts, occur when an interlaced video is displayed on a progressive screen.
+Since most modern screens are progressive, these artifacts are commonly encountered when viewing older interlaced videos.

-The interlaced format was heavily used up to mid-2000 because it had lower bandwidth and was thus cheaper and easier to broadcast.
-With the advent of faster internet speeds and cheaper digital video, the interlaced format was slowly replaced with the progressive format.
+The interlaced format was prevalent until the mid-2000s due to its lower bandwidth requirements, making it more cost-effective and easier to broadcast.
+However, with the rise of faster internet speeds and more affordable digital video, the progressive format gradually replaced the interlaced format.

-Why recent videos does not have interlacing artifacts?
+Why recent videos do not have interlacing artifacts?

 Do all videos produced before 2005 need Deinterlacer?

-It can also be the case that the video has already been de-interlaced.
-De-interlacing means the video was converted from the interlaced to the progressive format.
-In this case, you don’t need to apply the Deinterlacer filter.
+Not necessarily.
+It's possible that a video has already been deinterlaced, meaning it was converted from interlaced to progressive format.
+In that case, you don't need to apply the Deinterlacer filter.

-The best way to find out if the video is in the interlaced format is to play the video in your favorite video player and see if there are any interlacing artifacts.
+The best way to determine if a video is interlaced is to play it in your video player and check for interlacing artifacts.